ceres-solver/ceres-solver/docs/source/modeling.rst

    subclass of :class:`CostFunction` such that the :func:`CostFunction::Evaluate` function ignores the ``jacobians`` parameter.
-The numeric differentiation wrapper will fill in the jacobian parameter if nececssary by repeatedly calling the :func:`CostFunction::Evaluate` with small changes to the appropriate parameters, and computing the slope.
+The numeric differentiation wrapper will fill in the jacobian parameter if necessary by repeatedly calling the :func:`CostFunction::Evaluate` with small changes to the appropriate parameters, and computing the slope.
 For performance, the numeric differentiation wrapper class is templated on the